ARTIST RESIDENCY OVERVIEW

 - All applicants (whether individual or nonprofit must either reside in or be headquartered in Los Angeles County and all proposed projects must take place and culminate within the City of LA;

 - Teaching artists should demonstrate through their resume(s) at least 2 years of experience instructing participants in the proposed artistic discipline within projects at non-arts venues, public schools, parks, libraries, and/or similar community centers;

-- NEAR applicants will propose a residency involving a relationship with one (1) non-arts host organization, to take place at the same host organization’s location (or online with clients from the host/partner organization); and
+- NEAR applicants will propose a residency involving a relationship with one (1) non-arts host organization, to take place at the same host organization’s location; and

 - propose feasible projects that can be consistently attended by approximately 20 individuals.

 A series of online webinar workshops will be available in early to mid-October.
 Webinar space is limited to 30 participants per webinar, and RSVPs are required at least two business days in advance.

 - Deadline to apply is November 6, 2023